David Keenan (Gaelic footballer)

-David Keenan is a Gaelic footballer from County Roscommon who plays club football with St Barry's.
-He has played with the Roscommon senior football team and was a member of the Roscommon minor team that beat Kerry in the 2006 All-Ireland Minor Football Championship final.
+David Keenan is a Gaelic footballer from County Roscommon who played club football with St Barry's and at inter-county level with the Roscommon senior football team.

+Keenan was a member of the Roscommon minor team that beat Kerry in the 2006 All-Ireland Minor Football Championship final.
 In 2010, he was part of the DCU team that won the 2010 O'Byrne Cup beating Louth in the final and the Sigerson Cup beating UCC.
-In 2010 he was a member of the senior Roscommon team that won the Connacht Senior Football Championship by beating Sligo by one point.
+In 2010, he was a member of the senior Roscommon team that won the Connacht Senior Football Championship.